legitYosal/waste-it-better/README.md

 # Contribution
-Add anything you think is interesting here.
+Add anything you think is interesting here so we can all waste our time better.